sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 * Tweak: Added filter to suppress the version info output in the dev console.
 * Tweak: Refactored sections for shop and consent management in the settings page.
 * Tweak: Refactored the entire consent management logic to be more flexible and easier to maintain.
+* Fix: Improved check if VWO is active before trying to fire events.
+* Fix: Fixed pmw_conversion_prevention filter for ACR.
 * Fix: Fixed a bug that could prevent the Google Consent Mode activation.

 = 1.41.0  =
 *Release date - 21.03.2024*

+* New: Added support for VWO (Visual Website Optimizer).
+* Tweak: Added Snapchat user_phone_number parameter.
+* Tweak: Added more logging for the TikTok pixel.
+* Tweak: Added several Snapchat events for tracking: LOGIN, ADD_TO_WISHLIST, START_CHECKOUT, SEARCH
+* Tweak: Added a fallback to add the timestamp for TikTok EAPI purchase event in case it can't retrieve it from the browser.
 * Tweak: Added more page data output to the wpmDataLayer.
 * Tweak: Workaround for the Astra theme show_variation bug that triggers multiples times on page load on the product page.
 * Tweak: Added safeguard if server requests for fetching product data is missing input data.